Brown tree snake: Population control methods

-Due to the success of the brown tree snakes on Guam, there have been many efforts to both eradicate the invasive population and to prevent its spread to other places such as the mainland United States and other islands such as Hawaii.
-Other goals for the control of this species include intercepting snakes that are either coming to or leaving Guam, such as those that stowaway on planes, protecting sensitive areas on Guam from further destruction, and exterminating any other populations that exist outside of their native range.
+Due to the success of the brown tree snakes on Guam, there have been many efforts to eradicate the invasive population and prevent its spread to other places, including the mainland United States and other islands, such as Hawaii.
+Other goals for controlling this species include intercepting snakes that are either coming to or leaving Guam, such as those that stow away on planes, protecting sensitive areas on Guam from further destruction, and exterminating any other populations that exist outside their native range.
 To support these initiatives, the National Wildlife Research Center (NWRC) has received long-term funding since 1995 from the Department of Defense's Legacy Resource Management Program, which supports conservation projects on military properties across the U.S. These lands which are home to endangered species and delicate ecosystems benefit from efforts that balance ecological preservation with national defense operations.
 Additional funding has come from the Department of Interior's Office of Insular Affairs.

-Current control techniques and search methods for the brown tree snake include trapping, spotlight searches, baiting and poisoning, the use of search dogs, barriers, fumigation, and area reduction of prey.
+Current control techniques and search methods for the brown tree snake include trapping, spotlight searches, baiting and poisoning, the use of search dogs, barriers, fumigation, and reducing prey availability.
 There is also a public outreach campaign that raises the issue of the snake to the regular public and the military population.
 Educational tools such as workshops, demonstrations, and brochures are used to raise awareness and keep the public informed.

-Additionally, in 2018, the U.S. Department of the Interior allocated $2.8 million toward brown tree snake control efforts across Guam, the CNMI, and Hawaii.
+Additionally, in 2018, the U.S. Department of the Interior allocated $2.8 million for brown tree snake control efforts across Guam, the CNMI, and Hawaii.
 This funding supported initiatives such as bait manufacturing, public education campaigns, and aerial delivery of toxic bait capsules containing acetaminophen.
 Agencies such as the U.S. Geological Survey have been involved in developing landscape-scale suppression tactics and detection tools to support early intervention.

 More recently, in 2021, the Department of the Interior announced an additional $4.1 million to support control efforts across the Pacific region.
 These funds are being used to implement interdiction at ports, expand canine inspection units, and support rapid response activities, especially in high-risk areas like Saipan, Tinian, and Cocos Island.